 Plans prepared by Maccormick + Associates Architects detail that retaining walls over 1m in height will be designed by an Engineer.
-The 1.28m and 1.2m non-compliant walls will are not out of character for developments on steep sites in this locality.
-The walls are aesthetically pleasing and do not dominate the built form proposed as is illustrated in Figures 9 and 10.
+The walls are not out of character for developments on steep sites in this locality.
+The walls are aesthetically pleasing and do not dominate the built form proposed as is illustrated in Figure 11.